 For students with SEND aged 19 to 24 without an EHC plan or LDA, the Skills Funding Agency (SFA) assumes the responsibility for commissioning provision even when the support costs exceed £6,000.
 In this situation, learning support funding should be used.
 Where a young person aged 19 (or over but under 25) arrives at college and, based on the institution’s assessment, is likely to need additional support costing over £6,000, the institution can request a statutory assessment for an EHC plan from the young person’s local authority.
 In these cases, the local authority has up to 6 weeks to decide whether to conduct an assessment.
 While the decision to assess or actual assessment period is ongoing, the institution should enrol the learner as an adult learner funded by the SFA.
 If the learner subsequently goes on to receive an EHC plan, then the institution should make a change to the individual learner record (ILR) and the learner would be funded by EFA.

-You’ve mentioned that you are going to be starting the appeal’s process, you may find the ASK IPSEA page on our website helpful or contact IPSEA.org.uk directly.
-IPSEA provide free, independent, legally based advice and support to parents who have children that have Special Educational Needs and/ or a disability as they navigate the education system.
+You’ve mentioned that you are going to be starting the appeal’s process.
+IPSEA provides free, independent, legally based advice and support to parents who have children that have Special Educational Needs and/ or disability as they navigate the education system.